-Enevate Corporation, a lithium-ion battery technology company, announces HD-Energy® Technology for Electric Vehicles which features extreme fast charging in only 5 minutes with high energy density and long driving range that adds up to 240 miles (390 km)—or up to 50 miles (80 km) range with a 60-second charge.
-According to Enevate, this fast charge and very short charging times are better than any other Li-ion technology available today, while meeting automotive requirements for energy density, range, and cost.
-Enevate licenses its silicon-dominant technology to battery and EV automotive manufacturers and suppliers worldwide.
+Enevate Corporation, a lithium-ion (Li-ion) battery technology company, has announced HD-Energy® Technology for Electric Vehicles which the company claims features extreme fast charging in only 5 minutes with high energy density and long driving range that adds up to 240 miles (390 km)—or up to 50 miles (80 km) range with a 60-second charge.
+This fast charge and very short charging times are better than any other Li-ion technology available today, while meeting automotive requirements for energy density, range, and cost.
+Enevate licenses its silicon-dominant HD-Energy® Technology to battery and EV automotive manufacturers and suppliers worldwide.

 This 5-minute charging allows flow-through charging stations where EV drivers wait just a few minutes to "fill up" just as they would with regular gas stations.
 In addition, with such short charging times, smaller batteries can be used in some EVs making them much more affordable.